Biden, CDC director warn of virus rebound if nation lets up

-WASHINGTON (AP) — The head of the Centers for Disease Control and Prevention made an impassioned plea to Americans Monday not to let their guard down in the fight against COVID-19, saying she has a recurring feeling “of impending doom," even as President Joe Biden announced further efforts to expand access to coronavirus vaccines.
+The double dose of warnings on MOnday came even as Biden laid out hopeful new steps to expand coronavirus vaccinations, with all adults to become eligible over the next five weeks.
+Biden announced plans to expand the number of retail pharmacies that are administering vaccines, and investments to help Americans get to vaccination sites.
+But the optimism was tempered by stark warnings about the potential for another wave of cases.

+“This is deadly serious,” Biden said, urging governors to reinstate mask mandates and other restrictions that some states have been easing.

-Speaking during a virtual White House briefing, Dr. Rochelle Walensky grew emotional as she reflected on her experience treating COVID-19 patients who are alone at the end of their lives.
+Hours earlier, during a virtual White House health briefing, Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, grew emotional as she reflected on her experience treating COVID-19 patients who are alone at the end of their lives.

 “We have so much to look forward to, so much promise and potential of where we are and so much reason for hope," she said.
 "But right now, I’m scared.”

-“I’m going to lose the script, and I’m going to reflect on the recurring feeling I have of impending doom,” she said.
+“I’m going to lose the script, and I’m going to reflect on the recurring feeling I have of impending doom."

 Cases of the virus are up about 10% over the past week from the previous week, to about 60,000 cases per day, with both hospitalizations and deaths ticking up as well, Walensky said.
 She warned that without immediate action the U.S. could follow European countries into another spike in cases and suffer needless deaths.

-“I have to share the truth, and I have to hope and trust you will listen,” she added.
+“I have to share the truth, and I have to hope and trust you will listen,” she said.

 Later Monday, Biden addressed the nation from the White House, declaring, “If we let our guard down now, we can see the virus getting worse, not better.
 People are letting up on precautions, which is a very bad thing.”

-Biden delivered a direct appeal to governors, state and local leaders to reinstate mask-wearing requirements if they have eased them.
+Biden delivered a direct appeal to governors, state and local leaders to reinstate mask-wearing requirements if they have lifted them, and said he encouraged leaders to pause plans to further ease virus-related restrictions.

 “Please, this is not politics, reinstate the mandate if you let it down," he said.

 Biden announced that by April 19 at least 90% of the adult U.S. population would be eligible for vaccination — and would have access to a vaccination site within 5 miles of home.
-Quick vaccination would still depend on supply as well as overcoming some people's hesitancy about the shots.
+Quick vaccination would still depend on supply.

 Biden had previously directed that all states make all adults eligible for vaccination by May 1, but many have moved to lift eligibility requirements sooner in anticipation of supply increases.

-Meanwhile, the White House was moving to double the number of pharmacies participating in the federal retail pharmacy program — which has emerged as among the most efficient avenues for administering vaccines — and increase the number of doses for them to deliver.
-The retail pharmacies are located in close proximity to most Americans and have experience delivering vaccines like the flu shots.
+Meanwhile, the White House is moving to double the number of pharmacies participating in the federal retail pharmacy program — it has emerged as among the most efficient avenues for administering vaccines — and increase the number of doses for them to deliver.
+Retail pharmacies are located relatively close to most Americans and have experience delivering vaccines like flu shots.

-Biden announced that the U.S. was expecting delivery of 33 million doses of COVID-19 vaccine this week — including 11 million doses of the single-dose Johnson & Johnson shot.
+Biden announced that the U.S. is expecting delivery of 33 million doses of COVID-19 vaccine this week — including 11 million of the single-dose Johnson & Johnson shot.

-“The president has not held back in calling for governors, leaders, the American people to continue to abide by the public health guidelines," said White House press secretary Jen Psaki.
-“He will continue to do that through all of his engagements."
+More than 1 in 5 adults and nearly 50% of senior American are fully vaccinated, according to data from the CDC.
+On Thursday, the U.S. set new single-day record for shots in arms: more than 3.2 million.

+“Now is not the time to let down," Biden said.
+“Now’s not the time to celebrate.
+It is time to do what we do best as a country: our duty, our jobs, take care of one another."

 "We are doing things prematurely,” Fauci said, referring to moves to ease up on restrictions.
 Walensky appealed to Americans, “Just please hold on a little while longer.”